 Liver cancer: Symptoms

 Symptoms of liver cancer can vary among individuals.
 There are generally no symptoms until liver cancer has developed to an advanced stage.
 When symptoms do appear, they can be vague and very similar to other diseases, disorders and conditions.
 These symptoms can include weight loss, loss of appetite, nausea, fatigue, and bloating, and fever.
 There may also be pain in the right ...more symptoms »

 Liver cancer: Treatments

 The best prognosis for a cure for liver cancer occurs when it is diagnosed and treated in its very earliest stage.
 Treatment plans for liver cancer are individualized for each person's specific case.
-Treatment plans are based on the specific type and stage of advancement of the liver cancer, the condition of the liver, a person's medical history, generally health, age, ...more treatments »
+Treatment plans are based on the specific type and stage of advancement of the liver cancer, the condition of the liver, a person's medical history, generally ...more treatments »

 Liver cancer: Misdiagnosis

 A diagnosis of liver cancer can be delayed or missed because there are generally no symptoms until the disease has reached an advanced stage.
 In addition, some symptoms of liver cancer can be vague and similar to other diseases, conditions and disorders.
-These include influenza, cirrhosis of the liver, pancreatic cancer, gastroenteritis, gastritis, ...more misdiagnosis »
+These include influenza, cirrhosis of the liver, pancreatic cancer, gastroenteritis, gastritis, gall stones, and ...more misdiagnosis »

 Symptoms of Liver cancer